paulowe/gcp/stackdriver-tracing.md

 # Stackdriver Tracing

-Trace Is a distributed tracing system that **collects latency data from your applications and diplays it in the GCP console
+Stackdriver Trace is a distributed tracing system that **collects latency data from your applications and diplays it in the GCP console**

 You can track how requests propagate in your app and **Generate near realtime performance insights**

-Can capture performance degredations across all your Apps
+Stackdriver Trace can **capture performance degredations** across all your Apps

 Capture traces (latency data) from
 - App Engine